elvisvarghese96/AWS-ETL-Pipeline/README.md

 AWS Glue: A fully managed ETL service, specifically its crawler, used to discover and catalog the transformed data.

 ### Lambda Function Breakdown
-transform(data): This core function takes the raw JSON data (a list of dictionaries) and flattens it into a list of dictionaries, one for each product.
+Transform(data): This core function takes the raw JSON data (a list of dictionaries) and flattens it into a list of dictionaries, one for each product.
 It then converts this into a pandas.DataFrame.

 lambda_handler(event, context): The entry point of the Lambda function.
 It handles the S3 trigger event, fetches the file, calls the transform function, and orchestrates the loading and Glue Crawler steps.

 Dependencies: The function requires the following libraries, which must be included in the deployment package: boto3, pandas, pyarrow.

 ### Setup & Deployment
-Create an S3 Bucket: Set up an S3 bucket with a designated folder for raw data (e.g., raw_orders_data/) and a staging folder for the processed Parquet files (e.g., orders_data_parquet/).
+Created an S3 Bucket with a designated folder for raw data (e.g., raw_orders_data/) and a staging folder for the processed Parquet files (e.g., orders_data_parquet/).

-Package the Lambda Function: Create a deployment package (a .zip file) containing the Python code and its dependencies (pandas, pyarrow).
+Lambda Function: Deployed package (a .zip file) containing the Python code and its dependencies (pandas, pyarrow).

-Create the Lambda Function: In the AWS Management Console, create a new Lambda function with the code from this project.
+Created the Lambda Function: In the AWS Management Console, created a new Lambda function with the code from this project.
 Configure the handler as lambda_function.lambda_handler.

-Configure the S3 Trigger: Add an S3 trigger to the Lambda function.
+Configured the S3 Trigger: Add an S3 trigger to the Lambda function.
 Set it to trigger on a Put event in your raw_orders_data/ folder.

-Create an IAM Role: Ensure the Lambda function's IAM role has permissions for:

-- s3:GetObject and s3:PutObject on your S3 bucket.

-- glue:StartCrawler to trigger the Glue job.

-Create the Glue Crawler: Set up an AWS Glue Crawler named etl-pipeline-orders.
+Glue Crawler: Set up an AWS Glue Crawler named etl-pipeline-orders.
 Configure its data source to be the orders_data_parquet/ folder in your S3 bucket.